← Back to blog

 join implementation of Noria - the left side

-After the Info table returns all products under the vegetable category, the join operator sends an upquery to the other side, the Visit table, to query the browsing records corresponding to carrots and potatoes.
+After the Info table returns all products in the vegetable category, the join operator sends an upquery to the other side, the Visit table, for the browsing records associated with carrots and potatoes.

 join implementation of Noria - the right side

-After the Visit table returns the corresponding records, the join operator can compute the Join result based on the outputs of both upqueries.
+After the Visit table returns the corresponding records, the join operator can compute the join result from the outputs of both upqueries.

-In Noria, the join operator does not need to store any actual state; it only needs to record the ongoing upquery.
+In Noria, the join operator does not need to store any data state; it only needs to record the ongoing upquery.

 Aggregation Operator Implementation